 James has extensive experience as a soccer player, having won several county and regional championships, as well as a state championship in high school, and reached the JUCO National Tournament as a member of CCBC-Essex.

-Ron has been an instrumental part of the Redline/Prime Throwing Academy from its inception, helping teach high-velocity mechanics to academy participants and serving as a pitching instructor.
-Ron holds a pitching coach certification from the Florida Baseball Ranch, as well as a sport specific training certification from the American Sports and Fitness Association (ASFA).
+For the past 4 years, Ron has been an instrumental part of the Redline/Prime Throwing Academy, helping teach high-velocity mechanics and pitch development to academy participants and serving as a pitching instructor and mentor to young pitchers looking to play at the collegiate and professional level.
+He also hold a sport-specific training certification from the American Sports and Fitness Association (ASFA).